Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Cross-section extraction

 Examples of acceptance, efficiency, and migration matrices for the \mbl\ variable (in the 2$b$-exclusive region) are shown in \cref{fig:minimaxmbl_acceptance_eff_migration}, and for the number of jets (in the 2$b$-inclusive region) in \cref{fig:n_jets_acceptance_eff_migration}.
 The low values for the efficiency, in \cref{fig:minimax:eff,fig:n_jets:eff}, averaging at around 23\%, are mostly related to the requirements of having two isolated leptons and two $b$-tagged jets.
 The acceptance and efficiency corrections are compared with those obtained with various MC generators used to evaluate the signal modelling uncertainties.
 This comparison illustrates the impact of signal modelling variations on the final measurement.

 In \cref{fig:minimaxmbl_acceptance_eff_migration}, a sharp drop in the acceptance and efficiency corrections at high values of \mbl\ is observed.
-This drop is primarily due to the \ttbar\ component of the sample, which populates the high-\mbl\ region when at least one of the two $b$-tagged jets in the event does not originate from the decay of a top quark.
+This drop is primarily due to the \ttbar\ component of the signal, whose contribution to the high-\mbl\ region amounts to half of the total signal yield and is primarily due to events where at least one of the two $b$-tagged jets does not originate from the decay of a top quark.
 For such events to enter the 2$b$-exclusive region, a third $b$-jet from radiation must be present, and one of the $b$-jets from the top-quark decay must not be selected.
 The latter requirement significantly reduces the probability of these events satisfying the selection criteria at both particle- and detector-level, leading to the observed low acceptance and efficiency.
 For the rest of the variables, where the separation between \ttbar\ and $tWb$ is less pronounced, the acceptance and efficiency corrections are more stable across the phase space, as shown in \cref{fig:n_jets_acceptance_eff_migration} for the number of jets.

 \FloatBarrier